paradoxflux2/GD-data-transfer/README.md

 5. Find the "USB debugging" option and toggle it on.

 The next time you plug your device into a computer, you'll receive a prompt asking if you want to authorize USB debugging for that computer.
 Tap OK to confirm

+**Currently, the program assumes that the ADB executable is inside a subfolder which is called "adb".**
+This means that you will need to download ADB separately.